 Version September 2019.

 The CAA Ethics Reporting Procedure has been developed in adherence with the CAA Ethics Policy with the intention of promoting ethical, collegial, and professional behaviour by its members.
-The Code of Ethics including further explanation of expected behaviour are available on Ethics Policy page.
+The Code of Ethics including further explanation of expected behaviour is available on the Ethics Policy page.
 This reporting procedure is open to anyone who believes they have witnessed or been subjected to behaviour by a CAA member that breaches this code of ethics.

 - Date of incident